 SWR METER.
-Swings proportionally to the ratio of standing wave voltage and RF output.
+Measures the ratio of standing wave voltage of the Antenna system.
 Used to properly adjust the length of the antenna, and to monitor the quality of the coaxial cable and all RF electrical connections.
 If there is any degradation whatsoever in any of the above, due to humidity, salt spray, vibration or corrosion, the SWR meter reading will rise, thereby indicating that a problem exists.

-To calibrate, switch to the "CAL" position transmit by pressing the mike switch, and adjust the SWR control to the "CAL" mark on the meter then switch to "SWR" position for the SWR measurement.
+To calibrate, switch to the "CAL" position, transmit by pressing the mike switch, and adjust the SWR control to the "CAL" mark on the meter then switch to "SWR" position for the SWR measurement.